MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/classifier-creating-a-custom-classifier.md

 17. Choose `Tested items to review` tab to review items.

-18. Micrososft 365 will present 30 items at a time.
+18. Microsoft 365 will present 30 items at a time.
 Review them and in the `We predict this item is "Relevant".
 Do you agree?` box choose either `Yes` or `No` or `Not sure, skip to next item`.
 Model accuracy is automatically updated after every 30 items.

 ![review items box](media/classifier-trainable-review-detail.png)